Mars 2020 Mission Contributions to

 Download full image ›

-Past Martian climate conditions are a focus of the Mars 2020 rover mission.
+Past Martian climate conditions are a focus of the Perseverance rover mission.
 The rover's instruments are looking for evidence of ancient habitable environments where microbial life could have existed in the past.

 [more on Goal 2 for the entire Mars Exploration Program]